lubuntu-team/manual/source/D/upgrading.rst

 .. image:: terminal_upgrade.png

-Once the software upgrade has completed, you want to restart your PC.
+Once the software upgrade has completed, you need to restart your PC.
 This can be done in a number of ways however, the following command is the simplest.

 .. code::